joseph-flinn/site/frontend/posts/e2m-st-suboptimization.md

 intelligence in psychology are a topic for another post.
 Breaking the number one rule of studying psychology--do not psycho-analyze yourself--there are two main sources that I believe led to the building of this ego.
-The first is praise for "being smart" instead of praise for the behavior that led to the specific outcome.
+The first is praise for "being smart" instead of praise for the behavior that led to the specific outcome [[2](https://www.penguinrandomhouse.com/books/44330/mindset-by-carol-s-dweck-phd/)].
-[[2](https://www.penguinrandomhouse.com/books/44330/mindset-by-carol-s-dweck-phd/)].
 The second is a particular way of "seeing the big picture" in a way that people around me couldn't see.
 Together, these worked in a vicious loop to build that ego.